something for every age

 - The official race scale that is used at car check-in shall be considered final.

-- The AWANA pine wood block must be used.
+- The Awana pine wood block must be used.
 Axle locations cannot be moved.

-- All entries must use the current AWANA wheels and axles.
+- All entries must use the current Awana wheels and axles.
 Modification of the wheels is permitted, however the AWANA GRAND PRIX name must be visible on the sidewall of the wheels.
 The wheels must contact only the body of the entry and the bare axle, ie no bearings or bushings.
 No independently powered movable/motorized devices or parts are permitted on or inside the vehicle which enhances the cars speed.
 Starting devices are prohibited.
 All cars must be gravity driven.
 Final preparation and lubrication (liquid lubrication only) of the entry must be completed before the entry is submitted for inspection.

 - No eBay cars or pre-built cars may be entered (this does not include pre-cut blocks available through Awana or purchased at a store).